 Teeth Removal to Make Space

 Finally, some baby teeth might need to be removed because they won’t fall out on their own.
-A child needs room in their mouth for permanent teeth to grow.
+A child needs room in their mouth for permanent teeth to grow and crowed teeth prevent this.

 Dentists typically remove the top canine teeth or the bottom incisors to create space for adult teeth.